szelpe/woocommerce-barion/readme.txt

 == Installation ==

-1. Navigate to the [latest release](https://github.com/szelpe/woocommerce-barion/releases/latest) and download `woocommerce-barion.zip`
+1. The recommended way to install the plugin is through the "Plugins" menu in WordPress
-1. Extract and upload "woocommerce-barion" to the "/wp-content/plugins/" directory
+  - Navigate to Plugins > Add New > Search for "barion", you should already see this plugin
-1. Activate the plugin through the "Plugins" menu in WordPress
+  - Hit "Install Now", then enable the plugin
 1. Click on the menu item "WooCommerce" then select the "Checkout" tab
 1. Click on the new submenu item named "Barion"
 1. On this page you should set the POSKey of the shop and your Barion email address